WENHA0ZHANG/wenha0zhang.github.io/_portfolio/portfolio-96.md

 collection: portfolio
 ---

-The second Cozie Experiment Name Alphabet based on the word Tengwar from The Lord of the Rings.
+The second Cozie Experiment Name Alphabet uses the Tengwar script from The Lord of the Rings.

 <img src="/images/cozieinside.png" alt="Cozie Merchandise Design 2024" width="500">